tfassbender/LegendOfAsamnir/README.md

 The conditions can be configured with the following parameters:

 - **conditionType:** The type of the condition, that determines how the condition is executed.
 The type has to be one of the enum constants of the enum [ConditionType](core/src/net/jfabricationgames/gdx/condition/ConditionType.java).
 This parameter is mandatory.
-- **parameters:** A map of String parameters, that can be used in the check of the condition in the [ConditionType] core/src/net/jfabricationgames/gdx/condition/ConditionType.java) enum.
+- **parameters:** A map of String parameters, that can be used in the check of the condition in the [ConditionType](core/src/net/jfabricationgames/gdx/condition/ConditionType.java) enum.
-- **conditionalParameters:** A map of [Condition](core/src/net/jfabricationgames/gdx/condition/Condition.java) parameters, to define concatenated conditions (using the concatenations `AND`, `OR` or `NOT` of the [ConditionType] core/src/net/jfabricationgames/gdx/condition/ConditionType.java) enum).
+- **conditionalParameters:** A map of [Condition](core/src/net/jfabricationgames/gdx/condition/Condition.java) parameters, to define concatenated conditions (using the concatenations `AND`, `OR` or `NOT` of the [ConditionType](core/src/net/jfabricationgames/gdx/condition/ConditionType.java) enum).

 ### Conditions in Events